Brick-Seguros/svindel/README.md

 ## 🚀 What Is Svindel?

-Svindel is a **completion engine for fraud detection workflows.** It transforms raw user prompts or queries into intelligent, structured AI responses.
+Svindel is a **completion engine for fraud detection workflows.** It transforms raw user prompts or queries into intelligent, structured AI responses and evaluates their quality with AI-powered judges.

+---

-### ✅ Svindel Capabilities:
+## ✅ Svindel Capabilities

 - 🔍 **Document & Entity Extraction:** Detects CPF, CNPJ, Name, Plate, Email, Phone, or Address inside natural language prompts.
 - 🔗 **Contextual Retrieval:** Queries internal systems for relevant **Reports** and **Resources** based on detected documents or input types.
 - 🧠 **Prompt Augmentation:** Automatically injects retrieved data into AI prompts for enriched completions.
 - 💬 **AI Completions:** Generates **structured multi-message responses** using LLMs (OpenAI-powered, backend-agnostic).
-- 🔧 **Tool Execution:** Suggests validators, enrichments, and APIs relevant to phones, emails, or addresses.
+- 🔧 **Tool Execution:** Suggests validators, enrichments, and APIs relevant to phones, emails, addresses, and documents.
+- 🎯 **AI Response Evaluation:** Automated evaluation of AI responses for:
+  - ✅ **Entity Recognition Correctness**
+  - ✅ **Relevance to the user’s input**
+  - ✅ **Hallucination Risk** (invented data)
+  - 🧠 (Planned) Accuracy, Completeness, Reasoning Quality, and Toxicity detection.
 - 🌐 **APIs:** Exposes completion services via **REST** and **WebSocket** interfaces for both synchronous and streaming responses.

 ---